Dealing with disputes about high hedges

 You must give notice to your neighbour if you are going to do work on a shared (party) wall.

-The Royal Institution of Chartered Surveyors (RICS) has free advice on boundary disputes and party walls (the walls you share with your neighbours).
+The Royal Institution of Chartered Surveyors (RICS) has free advice on boundary disputes and shared (party) walls.

 High hedge disputes